n0y/mediatheken-dlna-bridge/README.md

     deploy:
       resources:
         limits:
-          memory: 400M
+          memory: 256M
-    # This volume can be used to store the database outside of the container
+    # This volume can be used to store the lucene index outside of the container
     #volumes:
     #  - source: ./data/mediathek-data
     #    target: /app/data